charlehsin/charlehsin.github.io/_posts/2021-11-19-oauth2-in-aspnet5-webapi.md

 ## Implementing the authentication API

 We need to create the API to sign in via the Facebook OAuth 2.0 provider.
-In my GitHub repository codes, it is the SignInFacebookAsync method from the [UsersController class](https://github.com/charlehsin/net5-webapi-tutorial/blob/main/TodoApi/Controllers/UsersController.cs).
+In my GitHub repository codes, it is the SignInFacebookAsync method of the [UsersController class](https://github.com/charlehsin/net5-webapi-tutorial/blob/main/TodoApi/Controllers/UsersController.cs).
 To explain this method better, the ordered authentication flow is described below.

 {% include figure image_path="/assets/images/coding-facebook-oauth-flow.jpg" alt="Authentication flow among the front-end, ASP.NET Core, and Facebook." caption="Authentication flow among the front-end, ASP.NET Core, and Facebook." %}